-/R or -R

-This argument captures the partition configuration of the source system and writes it to the script file specified by [DRIVE:][PATH]FILENAME.

-/W or -W

-This argument reads the partition configuration from the script file specified by [DRIVE:][PATH]FILENAME and writes it to the target system.

-'''

-[DRIVE:][PATH]FILENAME

-'''

-This argument specifies the name of the script file from which to read or write the partition information.
-A file name is required, but if the path is not specified, the utility assumes that the directory is the current working directory.

-This argument enables the server to display an error message and pause before exiting.
+Command Line Input Result /R or -R This argument captures the partition configuration of the source system and writes it to the script file specified by [DRIVE:][PATH]FILENAME. /W or -W This argument reads the partition configuration from the script file specified by [DRIVE:][PATH]FILENAME and writes it to the target system.
+[DRIVE:] [PATH] FILENAME This argument specifies the name of the script file from which to read or write the partition information.
+A file name is required, but if the path is not specified, the utility assumes that the directory is the current working directory. /?
+This argument displays help information. /P or -P This argument enables the server to display an error message and pause before exiting.

+Table 2-25: Command Line Arguments for the Disk Partition Creation Utility